 Yes; however, applicants who are claiming veterans' preference and

 needing additional time to obtain and submit their supporting

 documentation may submit up to two weeks after the closing date of

 the annual application.
 When doing so, the applicant should use the

 Finalists with Adjudicated Veterans'

-indicate "Yes" for those Finalists whose veterans' preference claim
+"Yes" for those Finalists whose veterans' preference claim was

-interest in working for an agency, that agency must apply the
+working for an agency, that agency must apply the provisions of

 when selecting and appointing candidates.
 For purposes of the

 PMF Program, "expresses an interest" means that the Finalist has